 He left a bequest to Hato Hone St John.
 This gift was used to buy a defibrillator, which is used to save lives.
 As a result of this act of generosity, Alan's community will continue to benefit from his generous spirit for many years to come.

-Alan van Steenbergen was an unassuming but remarkable man.

 Kind and big-hearted, he overcame many challenges during his life.
 Alan was born with a collapsed lung, and battled bronchitis and pneumonia throughout his childhood, but that didn't stop him realising his dream of becoming a triathlete.